LightningFF/lightning/README.md

   include Lightning::Flaggable
 end
 ```
-* Check feature availability for account: `Lightning::Feature.enabled_for?(user, 'homepage_v2')`
+* Check feature availability for entity: `Lightning::Feature.enabled_for?(user, 'homepage_v2')`
 * To manage feature flags through the UI, add the following to your applications routes.rb file where `"lightning"` can be any route you define:`mount Lightning::Engine => "/lightning"`

 ## Functionality
-* Easy-to-use UI that allows creating, modifying, and deleting features and permissioning accounts to those features
+* Easy-to-use UI that allows creating, modifying, and deleting features and permissioning entities to those features
 * Highly configurable options to display data on the UI
 * Console API to manage features and permissions without any UI